mygpstracker/mygpstracker/README.md

 <li>Install and configure one of the databases compatible with GpsTracker (MySql, SQLite, PostgreSQL, SqlServer)</li>
 <li>Create Javascript (using one of GpsTracker's examples) to get locations from the database and display them on a map.</li></ul>

-You will need to be comfortable editing HTML, CSS, JavaScript, PHP, and SQL scripts, as well as using your brower's Developer Tools to find and solve coding problems.
+You will need to be comfortable editing HTML, CSS, JavaScript, PHP, and SQL scripts, as well as using your browser's Developer Tools to find and solve coding problems.

 (Or) If you are <b>simply a phone user</b> interested in seeing your (or someone elses) location on a map without any effort, this application is probobly not for you.
 Have a look in the Play Store for a different app.